Al-Fal Medical Group

 - Information remains subject to regular change and updates. more information can be found on the NHs website, visit www.nhs.uk/coronavirus.

-FIRST PHASE OF NHS COVID VACCINATION PROGRAMME- Patients aged 80 and over
+CURRENT PHASE OF NHS COVID VACCINATION PROGRAMME- Patients aged 55and over

 This is being done in stages.